Skip to main content

 $ echo $TLDR

-1. Audit your font for missing Unicode ranges before assuming a rendering bug is CSS. fontTools makes this trivial.
+1. Audit your font for missing Unicode ranges before assuming a rendering bug is CSS, browser or operating system related. fontTools makes this trivial.

 2. Use NerdFontMono for monospace web contexts; the default and Propo variants will cause alignment drift.